Here’s a timeline of the mass shooting in Maine and the hunt for the suspect | KRDO

 (CNN) — Eighteen people were killed in a mass shooting at two locations in Lewiston, Maine, Wednesday night, Gov. Janet Mills said – an attack that prompted a manhunt across the region as local, state and federal law enforcement officials search for a gunman.

-After a two-day manhunt, the man authorities identified as a suspect, Robert Card, was found dead Friday evening, apparently from a self-inflicted gunshot wound.
+After a two-day manhunt, the man authorities identified as the shooter, Robert Card, was found dead Friday evening, apparently from a self-inflicted gunshot wound.
 He was found near the Androscoggin River in the Maine community of Lisbon Falls – some 10 miles from Lewiston – state Public Safety Commissioner Michael Sauschuck told reporters.

 Card, 40, was a certified firearms instructor and a member of the US Army Reserve, law enforcement officials in Maine told CNN.
 Before he was found dead, authorities had obtained an arrest warrant on multiple murder charges against him in connection to the shootings.